Enhanced-FQL($\lambda$), an Efficient and Interpretable RL with novel Fuzzy Eligibility Traces and Segmented Experience Replay: INTRODUCTION

 Despite these advances, deep RL methods continue to face fundamental challenges.
 They typically require extensive hyperparameter tuning and considerable computational resources \cite{MJFSSRN}.
 Performance is highly sensitive to neural architecture design-such as the number of layers, neurons, and activation functions-yet principled guidelines for selecting these configurations remain elusive \cite{Zhang2022Overestimation}.
 Furthermore, policies represented by deep neural networks often exhibit limited robustness to input noise and environmental variations, and their black-box nature hinders interpretability and formal safety verification in critical applications \cite{SRL2025}.

-These challenges have spurred interest in alternative paradigms that maintain learning capability while offering greater suitability for embedded platforms.
-Fuzzy systems present a compelling alternative, combining inherent interpretability with built-in robustness to uncertainty through smooth membership functions and substantially lower parameter counts \cite{Juang2024, Chen2024}.
-However, existing fuzzy RL approaches themselves face limitations in scalability and learning efficiency that must be overcome.
-To address these limitations while preserving interpretability and efficiency, the Fuzzy Q-Learning framework introduced in \cite{fuzzy_Q} provides a baseline for integrating fuzzy inference with Bellman equilibrium to achieve robust and interpretable control.
-While effective in moderate-scale problems, this approach faces scalability limitations when applied to large state-action spaces, leading to slower convergence and lower sample efficiency \cite{fuzzyQ2025, supervisedRL}.
+These challenges have motivated alternative paradigms that preserve learning capability while improving interpretability and implementation simplicity.
+Fuzzy systems offer a structured rule-based representation with smooth interpolation and relatively compact parameterization \cite{Juang2024, Chen2024}.
+However, existing fuzzy RL approaches still face limitations in scalability and learning efficiency.
+To address these limitations while preserving interpretability, the Fuzzy Q-Learning framework introduced in \cite{fuzzy_Q} provides a baseline for integrating fuzzy inference with Bellman equilibrium.
+While effective in moderate-scale problems, this approach faces scalability limitations as the state--action dimension and partition granularity increase, leading to slower convergence and higher computational cost \cite{fuzzyQ2025, supervisedRL}.

-In this work, we enhance the Fuzzy Q-Learning structure with a novel fuzzified experience replay mechanism and segmented eligibility traces.
-This integration enables efficient multi-step credit assignment and better exploitation of past interactions, substantially improving stability and data efficiency.
-As a result, a more complete and scalable Enhanced Fuzzy Q($\lambda$)-learning approach is introduced, capable of handling complex tasks in continuous state--action space through efficient online learning.
+In this work, we enhance the Fuzzy Q-Learning structure with a fuzzified experience replay mechanism and segmented eligibility traces.
+This integration enables multi-step credit assignment and improved reuse of past interactions within a continuous state--action formulation.
+The resulting Enhanced Fuzzy Q($\lambda$)-learning approach is aimed at improving stability and sample efficiency while preserving interpretability in moderate-scale continuous-control settings.